codes-and-games/Tchat-main/README.md

 ### Note: As this is a Open-Source Project, feel free to commit changes in this Pro developers.

 # Instructions (Server)
-Open a terminal window in the directory containing server.py and run the following command: python server.py localhost 8000
+Open a terminal window in the server directory containing main.py and run the following command:

+python main.py localhost 8000

 Replace localhost with your IP and 8000 with a TCP port number of your choice.